electron/electron/docs/api/browser/browser-window.md

 Usually you only need to set the `width` and `height`, other properties will have decent default values.

-By default the `node-integration` option is `all`, which means node integration is available to the main page and all its iframes.
-You can also set it to `except-iframe`, which would disable node integration in all iframes, or `manual-enable-iframe`, which is like `except-iframe`, but would enable iframes whose name is suffixed by `-enable-node-integration`.
+By default the `node-integration` option is `except-iframe`, which means node integration is disabled in all iframes, .
+You can also set it to `all`, with which node integration is available to the main page and all its iframes, or `manual-enable-iframe`, which is like `except-iframe`, but would enable iframes whose name is suffixed by `-enable-node-integration`.
 And setting to `disable` would disable the node integration in both the main page and its iframes.